What Does a Dental Assistant Do?

 - Preparing patients for surgery

 - Performing administrative tasks

 - Cleaning up after procedures

 - Sterilizing equipment

-Dental assistants can perform some polishing or explain proper dental hygiene to patients, but most often, their patient contact occurs when working with a dentist on procedures that could benefit from extra help.
+Dental assistants can perform some polishing or explain proper dental hygiene to patients, but most often, their patient contact occurs when working with a dentist on procedures during which he or she could benefit from extra help.
 Dental assistants differ from dental hygienists in that dental hygienists perform much more unsupervised work on patients.

 Skills Needed to Be a Dental Assistant

 If you’ve decided to pursue a career in dentistry, you may be wondering, “what does it take to be a dental assistant?”
-Because the duties are so broad, there are a variety of skills you need.
+Because the duties are so broad, you will need a variety of skills.

-One of the primary jobs of dental assistants is to help dentists perform procedures.
-Dental assistants work closely with dentists to perform tasks such as fillings, crowns, and other procedures.
-Some technical skills needed include:
+A large part of a dental assistant’s job is to help dentists perform procedures.
+Dental assistants work closely with dentists to perform tasks such as fillings, crowns, and other procedures.1 Some technical skills that may help include:2

 - Knowledge of advanced dental procedures in order to anticipate the order of operations